 Mine.
 You can see the original Teddy here with the cross and wave added.
 Fresh ink with the blood seeping along the lines.

 The second one is a pic 8 months later.
 With sun and time, the tattoo developed a faded patina.
 I see I have a lot more room for a sleeve.
 What do you think?

 We brought Grandma Nana to the parlor, because she’s super hip and cool, wearing her leopard-print tops and skirts.
 I know some people are hesitant to get a tattoo because they’re afraid of how it will look when they age and acquire some wrinkles.
 Since Nana is 80, I told her now was the time to get the tattoo because she knows where her wrinkles are and can tattoo around them.
 (She still didn’t bite.)

 I featured Ola and his tattoo parlor in a scene in my book, Amanda’s Dragonfly, where Jen, Amanda, Tommy and his dad, Cy, go for tattoos after a big shoot out.

 If you’re unsure about getting a tattoo, remember that you can go for a free consultation and have them draw it on your skin in a Sharpie marker.
 Take your time to consider the design and location on your body before you make a final decision.

-(Free sarcastic tip: If you’re trying to think of an activity that the entire family will enjoy when your children reach 18, I’d recommend a tattoo.
+Free tip: If you’re trying to think of an activity that the entire family will enjoy when your children reach 18, I’d recommend a tattoo.
 Think of the lifelong memories you’ll create from just the one experience!
 Remember to ask for the family discount.